noahehall/theBookOfNoah/0current/languages/scala/sbt.md

     - TaskKey[T]: computed each time, potentially with side effects
       - define a task; operations e.g. `compile` or `package`
     - InputKey[T]: keys of tasks that have cmd line args as input
+- project dependencies:
+  - aggregated projects: tasks run against the aggregator are run against the aggregated, unless set to false in settings
+    - aggregation will run the aggregated tasks in parallel and with no defined ordering between them.
+  - classpath projects: when project A depends on project B, C, and D
+    - compile on project A will first compile the others
+    - project B, C and D will be in project A's classpath

 ```scala
 // imports